frojo/same-page-website/src/_collections/portfolio/faewf.md

 ---
-title: faewf
+title: Arts Anonymous
-description: awefewa
+description: This is a project
-video_embed_link: test
+video_embed_link: testing...wet
 ---